The Philosophy of Metaphysics is the attempt of the human mind to understand the true nature of itself.

 The literal translation of philosophy of metaphysics would be "the love of wisdom relating to that which is beyond the physical".

-As science delves deeply into the true nature of matter, it finds that all matter is in fact "non-physical", or made up of energy and information that manifests out of an infinite sea of probabilities.
+As science delves deeply into the true nature of matter, it finds that all matter is in fact "non-physical" - made up of energy and information that manifests out of an infinite sea of probabilities.

 Therefore, the philosophy of metaphysics could be defined as "the love of wisdom relating to the true nature of all things."